Edelweiss (political party): Recent events

-In the 2020 regional election the party won 8.9% of the vote, in a joint list with the Valdostan Alliance (AV), a brand new party formed by the merger of the UVP and ALPE.
-The list obtained 4 seats: two for SA (Marquis and Marzi), one for former UVP member Luigi Bertschy and one for former ALPE member Albert Chatrian.
+In the 2020 regional election, the party won 8.9% of the vote; this was in a joint list with the Valdostan Alliance (AV), a brand new party formed by the merger of the UVP and ALPE.
+The list obtained four seats: two for SA (Marquis and Marzi), one for former UVP member Luigi Bertschy and one for former ALPE member Albert Chatrian.
 After the election, SA joined a regionalist/centre-left government led by UV's Erik Lavévaz and composed of the UV, the Democratic Party (PD), Civic Network (RC), AV and Mouv'.
 Marzi, who continued to serve as party's secretary, was appointed minister of Finances, Innovation, Public Works and Land issues, while AV's Bertschy was appointed Vice President, as well as minister of Economic Development, Formation and Labour.
 AV and SA soon broke, with the former joining forces with United Aosta Valley, mainly comprising Mouv'.
-In April 2022 the party was left with only one regional councillor, after Marquis switched to Forza Italia.
+In April 2022, the party was left with only one regional councillor, after Marquis switched to Forza Italia.
 In November 2022, during a party congress, SA elected its new leadership, notably including a new secretary, Ronny Bobey, and a new president, Luisa Trione.
-In March 2023 AV joined a new government led by UV's Renzo Testolin, which, differently from Lavévaz's, comprised also For the Autonomy (PlA).
+In March 2023, AV joined a new government led by UV's Testolin, which, differently from Lavévaz's, comprised also For Autonomy (PlA).

+In July 2024, rumors came out of a coalition between SA, PlA, the Valdostan Rally (RV) and the cross-party association named "Evolvendo" after they had rejected the invitation by Sovereign Aosta Country.
+In October, these parties alongside The Valdostan Renaissance started negotiations for a "centrist, liberal-democratic and reformist" coalition.
+In March 2025 SA, PlA and the RV officially launched the Autonomists of the Centre; Evolvendo and Esprì were also involved in it without being represented on the symbol.

+In the 2025 regional election the list obtained 14.1% of the vote and six seats, of which three for SA and one each for PlA, the RV and Action.
+After the election, outgoing president Testolin of the UV, which had come first with 32.0%, formed a new government, composed also of the AdC – including SA and Action, but not PlA, while RV's Stefano Aggravi was elected president of the Council of the Valley – and Forza Italia (FI), with Marzi as regional minister of Health and Social Policies.